 Epson is promoting product safety assurance initiatives and promptly responding to product incidents under the Group-wide quality assurance program organization.

 Additionally, for each of our products and services, we ensure conformity to EQS, the Group's unified quality standard, from the planning, development, and design stages and conduct risk assessments on new elements to ensure product safety in the product build-in stage.

 If there is an incident involving a product, an Epson sales company or market support organization immediately issues a preliminary report using the Epson Group's Quality Crisis Management (QCM) system.

 Departments are notified of the incident via the QCM system, and the quality assurance department of the operations division or affiliated company rapidly responds by analyzing the cause and planning countermeasures.
-The chief executive and affected departments, including those at corporate Head Office, exchange information whenever an incident occurs and, putting the needs of the customers first, announce the incident to the public, provide market support, and furnish outside organizations with the reports and notices required by all applicable laws and regulations.
+The chief executive and affected departments, including those at corporate Head Office, exchange information whenever an incident occurs and, putting the needs of the customers first, announce the incident to the public, provide market support, and furnish outside organizations with official reports and notices required by all applicable laws and regulations of each country.